Horror of the Han River

 Once the final design was established, it was conveyed into a small scale maquette by Weta Workshop, which served as the base of the full-scale animatronic creature head, built by John Cox’s Creature Shop, and the digital Monster effects by The Orphanage.

 The animatronic featured cable-controlled as well as radio-controlled mechanisms.
 It was mounted on a rig and could perform a wide range of movements: the jaws, mandibles, tongue, gills, and eyes all featured independent mechanisms.
 Once on set, the animatronic was given the final touches with KY Jelly and artificial blood.
-The animatronic is seldom seen in the film: it was used in close-ups, insert shots of the Monster swallowing victims, and the visceral scene where Gang-du extracts Hyun-seo and Se-joo from the giant maw of the Monster; the interior of the maw was specifically designed with a structure that could allow the actors to enter the esophagus and be extracted from it.
-In a deleted scene, Gang-du also ripped out one of the Monster’s eyes.
+The animatronic is seldom seen in the film: it was used in close-ups, insert shots of the monster swallowing victims, and the visceral scene where Gang-du extracts Hyun-seo and Se-joo from the giant maw of the monster; the interior of the maw was specifically designed with a structure that could allow the actors to enter the esophagus and be extracted from it.

 A muscle rigging system called oMuscle was developed specifically for the project, as well as an array of customized cluster muscle, skin and lip articulation tools to simulate fast and efficient muscle dynamics.
 Thirteen animators created the mutant carp’s monstrous performance.
 Texture maps were elaborated in Photoshop, and implemented in 3DS Max.
 “We sent Jang Hee-chul, the creature designer, a file that was UV’d and he created the first iteration of textures by painting color diffuse maps in Photoshop,” Almassizadeh said.
 “Then, we had our texture map technical director create the other maps.”
 The maps were composited under the supervision of compositing supervisors Steve Jaworski and Alex Prichard.